avabellaw/my-recipe/readme.md

         * After setting them, I edited the image again and inspected the URL.
 It was set to the intended Cloudinary URL:

             ![Correct cloudinary image](docs/manual-testing/correct-cloudinary-url.webp)
+* When testing the website on my phone.
+    * I noticed that the "Saved recipes" nav item was misssing.
+    * I created a macro to hold the nav items and added it to both mobile and desktop account items.

 #### Google Lighthouse